graft-community/docs/Alpha-Test-Framework.md

 Example of the proper way to submit:

->Point-of-Sale walelt and mobile RTA wallet are fully sync'ed up, and both my Point-Of-Sale wallet and mobile wallet pointed to my own Supernode, using port 28690.
+>Point-of-Sale wallet and mobile RTA wallet are fully sync'ed up, and both my Point-Of-Sale wallet and mobile wallet pointed to my own Supernode, using port 28690.
 On the Point of Sale I selected a product and clicked on "Checkout".
 Once the QR showed up, I scanned the QR, waited for the payment information to show up.
 When it showed up, I clicked pay, by then ....

 > Sometimes I can perform RTA sales, other times I can't.
-I dont understand.
+I don't understand.
 I'm not doing anything different.
 The logs I'm sending contains both successful and unsuccessful RTA transactions.
 I cannot reproduce the behavior.
 Mobile wallet connected to HTTPS, POS wallet to my own Supernode.
 Sometimes after Checkout, after scanning QR I get "Waiting for payment details... "

 The more descriptive, the better.